Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 ESP32 is supported using the arduino-esp32
 GPIO5 : SS, GPIO17 : INT, GPIO18 : SCK, GPIO19 : MISO, GPIO23 : MOSI
 ```
 I wired it up according to there docs and loaded up one of there example Arduino sketches that they had in the repo.
-Convienantly they had an example sketch that was specificaly for my joystick.
+Conveniently they had an example sketch that was specifically for my joystick.
 So I flashed the ESP32 with the `le3dp.ino` sketch and it worked... well, partially.
 When the ESP32 boots up for the first few seconds, I am able to get input from the joystick perfectly.
 But then after a few seconds, the serial monitor freezes and I no longer receive any input from the joystick.
 Here is an example of what was happening:

 [Insert image of esp32 wired to shield]